Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 If you have a friend or family member willing to lend you money for a couple of months, this could be another option.
 Although it might take a hit to your pride to ask, loved ones tend to offer money to friends or family with no added interest.
 You could use this money to pay off your payday loans.
 Then, treat your loved one like a lender and pay them back with regular on-time payments as agreed.

 3 strategies to pay down payday loan debt without another loan

 If you apply for loans and have your application rejected, or read through the eligibility criteria and can’t find a loan you’re eligible for, it’s time to find a strategy to pay down the loans that you have.

 - Get in touch with your lenders.
 Most short-term lenders have a collections department that may be able to offer you assistance or help you establish a repayment plan.
 The earlier you get in touch with your lender, the easier it’ll likely be for you to get an extended repayment plan.

 - Draw up a budget.
 Sit down and work out all of your income and expenses and see where you can cut back.
 Consider an online budgeting software to help you keep track of your finances.

 - Consider working with a credit counseling organization.
 Reputable nonprofits can recommend ways to work out a budget and often offer free materials and workshops to help you manage your debt for the long-term.

 These loans offer longer repayment terms and higher amounts than a typical payday loan.
+You could use an installment loan to pay off your payday loan debt.
 Before applying, check the provider’s website you’re interested in to be sure it operates in your state.

 If you’re stuck in a short-term loan debt cycle, you have options to get out of debt.
 Whether it’s consolidating your short-term loans or finding a strategy to repay your outstanding debts, start by comparing your options and finding the right method for you.